The Role of the Aquilifer in the Roman Legion: Duty, Prestige, and Sacrifice

 The symbolism of the aquilifer did not vanish with the fall of the Western Roman Empire in 476 AD.
 It persisted in the Byzantine Empire, where the golden eagle was used as a symbol of the emperor's authority.
 Byzantine military manuals, such as the Strategikon of Maurice, still mention the use of eagle standards, though they were far less prominent.
 In the West, the eagle was adopted by the Merovingians and Carolingians as a symbol of power, often appearing on Frankish coinage and royal seals.

 During the medieval period, the Holy Roman Emperors revived the eagle as their personal emblem, consciously modeling themselves on Roman imperial tradition.
 The double-headed eagle became a symbol of the Habsburg dynasty and later of Imperial Russia.
 Even today, many national flags and coats of arms—such as those of Germany, Poland, and the United States—feature an eagle.
-Though the aquilifer as a office no longer exists, his function lives on in every color guard and standard-bearer, especially in ceremonial military units.
+Though the aquilifer as an office no longer exists, his function lives on in every color guard and standard-bearer, especially in ceremonial military units.
+The modern practice of troops saluting regimental colors has direct roots in the reverence paid to the Roman eagle.

 The aquilifer's role in propaganda also offers enduring lessons.
 Modern states use flags, medals, and military symbols to create a sense of unity and divine purpose.
 For example, the US Marine Corps' “Eagle, Globe, and Anchor” emblem descends conceptually from the Roman eagle.
 Political leaders still use military symbols to project strength and legitimacy.
-The aquilifer's legacy can be studied as a case study in how a visual symbol can shape public perception across centuries.
+The aquilifer's legacy can be studied as a case study in how a visual symbol can shape public perception across centuries—a lesson that military communications specialists still teach.

 In historical scholarship, the aquilifer has received renewed attention as a key figure in understanding Roman military psychology and imperial ideology.
-Works such as Graham Webster’s The Roman Imperial Army and Pat Southern’s The Roman Army: A Social and Institutional History discuss the aquilifer's social standing.
-Additionally, the British Museum holds a rare gold aureus of Legio XII Fulminata that depicts the legionary eagle—a direct artifact of propaganda.
-Finally, a comprehensive analysis of coin propaganda is available in Andrew Meadows’ Coinage and Administration in the Athenian and Roman Empires.
+Works such as Graham Webster's The Roman Imperial Army and Pat Southern's The Roman Army discuss the aquilifer's social standing.
+Additionally, a comprehensive analysis of coin propaganda is available in Andrew Meadows' Coinage and Administration in the Athenian and Roman Empires.

 The aquilifer remains a powerful reminder that military symbols are not just decorative; they are tools of authority, capable of inspiring awe and loyalty.
 The Roman Empire understood that the image of a man carrying an eagle could, in the minds of soldiers and civilians alike, represent the entire might of an empire.
 That understanding is as relevant today as it was two thousand years ago.